gollenia/scm/README.md

 ## Features
 ### Finished
-- Every connection can have a shortcut assigned for quick access.
+- Search function for quick access
 - Connections can be accessed by their number (only 1-9)

 ### Planned
 - Interactive connection editor (F2)
 - Help text (F1)
-- commandline options (shortcut, config file path, ...)
+- commandline options (config file path, ...)
 - colors, icons (nerdfont)

 ## Build

-To build ssc, you need to install `yaml-cpp` first.
+To build scm, you need to install `yaml-cpp` first.
 On Ubuntu, type

 ```shellsession
 $ sudo apt-get install libyaml-cpp-dev